davidgiga1993/mixing-station-docs/docs/custom-actions.md

-# Custom actions
+# Actions

-Custom actions can be used to assign a parameter to a midi controller or a custom UI element.
+Actions are used to assign a parameter or app functionality to a custom button/knob or midi controller.

 ## Action types
 Depending on the current mixer type more or less action types are available.